mission

 Connection, Collaboration, Curiosity, Compassion, Care

-• To work collaboratively with the members of our community to address systemic issues that create suffering.
+• Work with our community to address systems that cause suffering.

-• To celebrate diversity, advocate for inclusion and maximize the abundant gifts and potential of our community members to help foster healing and resilience for all species and our planet.
+• Celebrate diversity, promote inclusion, and support the gifts and potential of our community to foster healing for people and the planet.

 she/her